 Wild Orange

-The sweet citrus smell of orange pairs nicely with one of the spicier oils on this list.
-Wild orange is very uplifting, energizing, and can promote a positive mood.
-When diffused, wild orange is cleansing the air and boosting the immune system.
+The sweet citrus smell of orange makes my list of the best smelling essential oils and pairs nicely with one of the spicier oils on this list.
+Wild orange is uplifting, energizing, and can promote a positive mood.
+It may even reduce the symptoms of anxiety and depression!

 Juniper Berry

-Similar to the wild orange, juniper berry has a sweet citrus smell.
-When used aromatically, it is very calming and works well to fight against any respiratory issues.
+Similar to the wild orange, the juniper berry has a sweet citrus smell.
+When used aromatically, it is very calming.

 Coriander

-Distilled from the coriander seed, this essential oil has a very pleasant aroma, fresh and spicy.
-Coriander is very supportive of the digestive system and can help with congestion.
+Distilled from the coriander seed, this essential oil has a pleasantly fresh and spicy aroma.
+It pairs nicely with other fall essential oils!

 Ginger